umtdemr/foxwall/README.md

 ## Database Diagram

-How i coded models?
-Firstly i decided to think about db.
-For this purpose i created diagram below (with [Db Diagram](https://dbdiagram.io)).
-That diagram helped a lot.
-I suggest to create database diagram whenever you start to a backend project.
+Before I start to code, I created a database diagram with [dbdiagram.io](https://dbdiagram.io) for how should database look like.
+That helped me a lot on code process.
+I suggest to create diagram whenever you start to any project.
+Not only db diagram, it can be logic diagram, code process diagram, roadmap, etc...

 ![Database Diagram](images/diagram.png)

 ## Not done yet...

+Obviously, there is things to do.

 - [ ] Docker configurations.
 - [ ] Leave a post as comment to the post.
 - [ ] Currently there are fields that i did not use such as last_edited field on post model.
 Should make meaningful these fields.
-- [ ] Fix bio issue after registiration
+- [x] Fix bio issue after registiration
 - [ ] Password reset request